brandur/org/fragments/monkeybrains.md

 #image: https://c2.staticflickr.com/2/1511/24456650802_996f3d74e3_b.jpg
 ---

-One worst part of living in SOMA is the endless construction.
+One "worst part" of living in SOMA is the endless construction.
 Its latest casualty was my Internet connection, a point-to-point radio service depends on an open view between an antenna mounted on my roof and an access point installed a block away.
 A building across the street had added two more floors